Carbon offset, as the term implies, means balancing or cancelling your company’s carbon emissions, usually through a carbon offset provider.

 CAP: Why did you decide to offset your carbon emissions?

-Ross: NZ has passed a Zero Carbon Act to meet the country’s international obligations, including the Paris Climate Agreement.
+Ross: NZ has passed a Zero Carbon Act to meet its international obligations, including the Paris Climate Agreement.
 All NZ government and local government entities have to meet the requirements of the Zero Carbon Act.

 As we provide services to the local and central government, it was clear that we would also need to support our clients in these requirements.

-We decided to act now, so we had the compliance process experience, which would assist us in advising our clients in our specialist infrastructure management services.
+We decided to act now so we would have the compliance process experience, which would assist us in advising our clients on our specialist infrastructure management services.

-Our involvement with the Climate Adaptation Platform and work in these areas meant we wanted to demonstrate that we actively engaged in achieving lower emissions and zero-carbon certification.
-Our carbon sources measurement has enabled us to plan on how to reduce those carbon sources most effectively actively.
+Our involvement with the Climate Adaptation Platform and work in these areas meant we wanted to demonstrate that we were actively engaged in achieving lower emissions and zero-carbon certification.
+Our measurement of carbon sources has enabled us to plan how to reduce those carbon sources most effectively and actively.

 CAP: What is your plan going forward?